m-bock/purescript-transit/README.md

 <!-- PD_END -->

-the classic approach to implement the state machine in pure functional programming is to write an update function that takes a state and a message and returns a new state.
+The classic approach to implement the state transitions in pure functional programming is to write an update function that takes a state and a message and returns a new state.
 For example:

 <!-- PD_START:purs
 filePath: test/Test/Examples/Door.purs